By Holly Bortfeld

 Augmentative and Alternative Communication Methods

 Speech will always be the goal for people with autism, but not all will achieve it.
 There are many ways to communicate besides verbal language.
-Remember, just because a child cannot speak, doesn’t mean he cannot understand.
+Remember, just because a child cannot speak, doesn’t mean the child cannot understand.

 What’s the difference?